Communities

 −0

-Yes.
+You can make restrictions, but it's clunky and not well-standardized.
 A command stanza on an authorized key works like the ForceCommand on SSHD Config.
 It runs the one specified command instead of your requested command or interactive session and then closes the connection.
 Obviously this is pretty restrictive, and no one would want to make one key per allowlisted command.
-But SSH sets an environment variable, $SSH_ORIGINAL_COMMAND to the user's requested command.
+But SSH sets an environment variable, $SSH_ORIGINAL_COMMAND, to the user's requested command.

-If the ForceCommand is a script, it can validate the original command and choose to execute it, execute something else, or just quit.
-There doesn't seem to be a standard practice for these.
+If the ForceCommand is a script, it can validate the original command and choose whether to execute it, to execute something else, or to just quit.
+There doesn't seem to be a standard for performing this validation.

 Care should be taken not to allow the user to escalate their own privileges or learn things to formulate a subsequent attack.
 If they can edit their authorized_keys to remove the hobbling, they can do anything else, right after.